eclipse-simrel/.github/wiki/SimRel/Simultaneous_Release_Requirements.md

 Projects must use 4-part version numbers following the common semantics described in the [Eclipse version numbering](https://github.com/eclipse-platform/eclipse.platform/blob/master/docs/VersionNumbering.md) document.

-#### OSGi bundle format

-All plug-ins (bundles) must use the true bundle form.
-That is, provide a manifest.mf file, and not rely on the plugin.xml file being 'translated' into a manifest.mf file at initial startup.
-With that, empty plugin.xml files in the presence of a manifest.mf file should not be included in a bundle.

 #### Execution Environment

 All plug-ins (that contain Java code) must correctly specify their